 SEP IRAs can have substantial benefits for the self-employed and small business owners – especially those with very few or no employees.
 SEPs are easy to set up and cost almost nothing to administer, the biggest expense being the requirement to fund employee contributions.
 Once you’ve identified a provider, working through the rest of the process is quick, easy, and cost-effective.

 For those business owners looking for an alternative to a SEP IRA, consider a 401(k) plan.
 The Spark 401k advisors and customer success managers will help you determine the right plan design, conduct employee education, and answer all your 401(k) questions.
-The one-time setup fee is $750 and administration costs start at just $100 per month.
-Get started at Spark 401k.
+For a limited time only, save up to $750 on registration fees with Spark 401k.